 Raised in Prince Edward Island, Tracy is a recent graduate of McGill's Schulich School of Music, where she was enrolled in their coveted Artist Diploma program in Voice Performance, under the tutelage of American Baritone Sanford Sylvan.
 With Opera McGill, she debuted with the role of Mimì in Puccini's La Bohème, and went on to sing the roles of the Governess in Britten's Turn of the Screw, and Donna Anna in Mozart's Don Giovanni.
 She was also the featured soprano in an evening of scenes from Verdi's most beloved operas, in which she performed the final acts from Otello (Desdemona) and La Traviata (Violetta).
-Other operatic credits include Alice Ford in Verdi's Falstaff (Opera NUOVA, Highlands Opera) the Mother in Humperdinck's Hansel and Gretel, (University of Alberta Opera Workshop) and Nella in Puccini's Gianni Schicchi (Opera NUOVA).
+Other operatic credits include Alice Ford in Verdi's Falstaff (Opera NUOVA, Highlands Opera), Gertrude in Humperdinck's Hansel and Gretel, (University of Alberta) and Nella in Puccini's Gianni Schicchi (Opera NUOVA).

-Tracy has been the grateful recipient of many scholarships and awards over the years, and was recently the winner of the prestigious Lois Marshall Memorial Competition, as well as the St. Andrews International Aria Competition.
-She is currently supported by the generous donations of Mrs. C. G. Pinnell, the Jacqueline Desmarais Foundation, and the Edmonton Community Foundation.
+Tracy has been the grateful recipient of many scholarships and awards over the years, and was most recently awarded the prestigious Lieutenant Governor of Alberta Arts Award for Outstanding Emerging Artists.
+Other triumphs include the top prize at the Luminarts Union League Competition, the Lois Marshall Memorial Competition, as well as the St. Andrews International Aria Competition.
+She is currently supported by the generous donations of Mrs. C. G. Pinnell, and is a 2014 Laureate of the Jeunes Ambassadeurs Lyriques.
 Tracy holds a Bachelor of Music in Voice Performance from the University of Alberta, and a Master of Music in Voice Performance and Literature from the University of Western Ontario.